Skip to Content

 There are five opportunities to receive your flu shot:

 Option 2: During in-patient hospitalization.
-You may ask for a flu shot before being discharged from hospital.
+You may ask for or be offered a flu shot before being discharged from hospital.

-Option 3: Flu Shot “Drive Thru” Clinic.
-Flu shots will be available curbside during designated times (see table below) at the Charles George VA Medical Center and Franklin CBOC.
+Option 3: Flu Shot “Drive-Thru” Clinic.
+Flu shots will be available curbside during designated times (see table below) at the Charles George VA Medical Center, Franklin, and Rutherfordton CBOCs.

 Option 5: Community Care Network: Enrolled Veterans (who received care through either a VA or community provider within the past 24 months) can now receive a flu shot through the Community Care Network (CCN).
 CCN in-retail contracted pharmacies or urgent care/walk-in care locations (standalone visit) will provide flu shots at no cost with no copayment.
 Retail pharmacy examples are CVS Pharmacy, COSTCO Pharmacy and Walmart Pharmacy.